chpc-tech-eval/coverged-cloud-and-hpc-platform/README.md

 ## 📌 Project Overview

-### Project Focus
-Our team has been tasked to investigate **Converged Cloud and High-Performance Computing (HPC) Platforms**.
+In this project our team has been tasked to investigate Converged Cloud and High-Performance Computing (HPC) Platforms.

-**Goal:**
-Explore how cloud computing technologies can be utilized in HPC to deliver **scalable, efficient, and flexible computational infrastructure** for research, analytics, and enterprise applications.
+The goal is to explore how cloud computing technologies can be utilized in an HPC platform to deliver scalable, efficient, and flexible computational infrastructure for research, analytics, and enterprise applications.
 ---

 ### Technologies Investigated